 Aim for a designated spot close to your fire pit or fireplace, so you can effortlessly replenish your supply during chilly evenings.

-Use an Overhead Rack for Equipment
+Overhead Rack for Patio Equipment

 Utilizing an overhead rack for your patio equipment can significantly free up space and keep your area organized.
 These racks are perfect for storing bulky items like garden tools, outdoor toys, and even seasonal decorations.